leopard618/EagilinsED_PCB-Design-Agent/README.md

 ## Documentation

-See `TESTING_GUIDE.md` for detailed testing instructions.
+See `SCRIPT_GUIDE.md` for detailed script structure and usage instructions.